menandmice/micetro_docs/guides/implementation/xdns_redundancy.rst

 |
 xDNS Profiles
 -------------
 xDNS Profiles group together two or more DNS services that share the the authority of a list of zones.
 Any changes made to these zones, within or outside of Micetro, are automatically synchronized across all DNS services within the profile.
 In case of conflicts, Micetro has a built-in conflict resolution strategy to handle them.

 Creating/Modifying xDNS Profiles
 ---------------------------------
 To create or edit an xDNS profile, you must have administrative access within Micetro to the DNS Services you want to include.

 * To **create** a new profile, click :guilabel:`Create Profile` in the lower-rigt corner of the xDNS Profiles list.
-* To **edit** a profile, select the relevant profile, and then select :guilabel:`Edit profile` on the **Row menu (...)**.
+* To **edit** a profile, select the relevant profile, and then select :guilabel:`Edit profile` on the Row :guilabel:`...` menu.
 You can also double-click the profile.

 Each profile has the following properties: